 NO 8.
 AVK (Denmark)

-AVK is funded in 1941 year, and the main business at first is to produce compressors for refrigeration and refrigerating plants, which customers most come from local Denmark.
+AVK is funded in 1941 year, and the main business at first is to produce compressors for refrigeration and refrigerating plants, of which customers come from local Denmark.

 The AVK Group is focused on 3 main business parts: AVK Water, AVK industrial, and AVK Advanced Manufacturing.